wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 \tau = \left \{ (s_{0},a_{0},r_{1}),(s_{1},a_{1},r_{2}),\dots,(s_{t},a_{t},r_{t+1}),\dots \right \}
 $$

-Tasks that always give finite-size trajectories can be defined as **episodic** (like games), whereas tasks that go on forever are defined as **continuous** (like life itself).
+Tasks that always give finite-size trajectories can be defined as **episodic**, like in games, whereas tasks that go on forever are defined as **continuous**, like life itself (wait, I'm not elf :fearful:).
 The task we are dealing in this post is episodic, and the length of an episode (max. length of any trajectory) is 300 steps.

 There is a slight addition to the objective defined earlier that is often used: **the discount factor**
 \\( \gamma \\).
 This factor tries to take into account the effect that a same ammount